techrabbit58/AdventOfCode2025/src/day08.md

 I'd better known [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) before starting the solution.
 Because I didn't, I hat to find an own algorithm.

-It turns out, mine works, but is unnecessarily slow.
+It turns out, mine works, but is needlessly slow.

 Here is an example of Kruskal's algorithm: